 - SelfPublishingReview.com is more a site about helping authors and improving the community of self-publishers and changing the attitude towards self-publishing

 - Finding an editor and the importance of editing for self-published books.
-It is the great criticism of self-published books but it is easy to fix by getting a professional.
+It is a great criticism of self-published books but it is easy to fix by getting a professional.
 Self-publishing is not about skipping the editorial process.
 It's always good to have an independent view of your book.
-Tips on how to find the right editor for you and where to find a self-publishing book editor.

 - On publishing ebooks and how this industry is changing.
 Here's Justin Timberlake advertising the Sony Reader that we mention.